X-Factor (comics): Government team (1991–1998)

-Afterward, writer Howard Mackie injected more political and espionage elements into the series, a trend that culminated in the team's secession from government sponsorship.
+The team later had a secession from government sponsorship.
 Multiple Man and Strong Guy appear again at the same time.
 Despite Forge managing to fix Strong Guy's problems, he does not rejoin the team.
 The popularity of X-Factor continued to dwindle and Mystique and Sabretooth, two popular X-Men villains, failed to draw in more readers.
 Wild Child mutates out of control, Mystique hunts down Sabretooth (who had kidnapped young Tyler Trevor Chase), and Forge breaks ties with X-Factor.

-In 1997, Marvel attempted yet another revival.
-After various stories focusing on individual characters, a new team was gathered consisting of Havok, Multiple Man, Polaris, Shard, and other members of the X.S.E., Fixx, and Greystone, that are brought to the 20th century.
+After various stories focusing on individual characters, a new team was gathered consisting of Havok, Multiple Man, Polaris, Shard, and other members of the X.S.E.: Fixx, and Greystone, who are brought to the 20th century.
 However, this version of the team disbands in the same issue in which they debut.
 In that issue, #149 (1998), Greystone builds a time machine meant to take him and his compatriots back to the future.
 However, the device explodes, killing Greystone and Havok.
 Afterward, X-Factor disbands.

 The time machine's explosion transports Havok to a parallel world, populated by twisted versions of Marvel characters.
-He explores this strange world in the series Mutant X, which lasted from 1998 until 2001.
-Although Marvel planned to revive X-Factor as an ongoing title after Mutant X ended, this did not happen for another 4 years.
+He explores this strange world in the series Mutant X.

 Volume 2 (2002 miniseries)

 A four-issue X-Factor limited series was launched in 2002.
 This series focused on the government's new Mutant Civil Rights Task Force, which consisted of humans who investigated anti-mutant hate crimes and inadvertently discovered an anti-mutant conspiracy within their own ranks.
-This series focused heavily on the "mutants as a metaphor for minorities" aspects of the X-Men concept.
-The series was written by Jeff Jensen with artwork by Arthur Ranson.